 - Subsidized: A subsidized loan is awarded on the basis of financial need.
 The borrower is not responsible for the interest while in an in-school, grace, or deferment status.
-Depending on your financial need, you may borrow subsidized money for an amount up to the annual loan borrowing limit for your level of study (see below). - Unsubsidized: You might be able to borrow loan funds beyond your subsidized loan amount even if you don't have demonstrated financial need.
+Depending on your financial need, you may borrow subsidized money for an amount up to the annual loan borrowing limit for your level of study (see below).
+The interest rate for this loan is 6.8%. - Unsubsidized: You might be able to borrow loan funds beyond your subsidized loan amount even if you don't have demonstrated financial need.
 In that case, you'd receive an unsubsidized loan.
 Your school will subtract the total amount of your other financial aid from your cost of attendance to determine whether you're eligible for an unsubsidized loan.
 Unlike a subsidized loan, you are responsible for the interest from the time the unsubsidized loan is disbursed until it's paid in full.
 Unsubsidized Stafford loan interest rates are fixed at 6.8% - More details about the Direct Stafford Loans can be found at www.studentaid.ed.gov.